 Bromley by Bow Centre relationship

-Our alliance with the Bromley by Bow Centre is one of the most unlikely business partnerships you can imagine: and it is one which has been going strong since 2002
+Our alliance with the Bromley by Bow Centre was one of the most unlikely business partnerships you can imagine, which spanned a thirteen year period from 2002 - 2015.

 That year, in response to Government Private Finance Initiatives (PFI), we decided to develop our approach to the building and managing of health centres.
 We identified that we required experience in healthcare and looked to partner with Bromley by Bow Centre (BBBC) – an innovative health centre in the East End of London.